karl-hed/trees-for-a-forest/README.md

 ![Event Map](https://raw.githubusercontent.com/karl-hed/trees-for-a-forest/master/app/assets/images/event_map.png)

-As a user I can
+As a user I can:
   - review more information about a specific tree planting event
   - join a specific tree planting event